ASNA/ASNA.AmyuniPDF/README.md

 	* __StartDriver__ is a subroutine that starts the Amyuni PDF driver.
 After calling this method, the driver is ready to accept output.
 	* __StopDriver__  is a function that stops the Amyuni PDF driver.
 This method must be called after the report logic has been performed.
 This driver stops the Amyuni PDF driver and returns the PDF's file name (the name and extension only, not the file's fully qualified path location).  git sta

 These classes all live within the ASNA.AmyuniPDF namespace.
+Most of the code in this project is either self-explanatory or can be looked up in the [Amyuni documentation](https://www.amyuni.com/WebHelp/Developer_Documentation.htm#Amyuni_Document_Converter/Introduction.htm).

 #### Persisting runtime values